How postal voting works

 If you are submitting an application to vote by post at a particular election, ensure you allow sufficient time for an application to reach us by the deadline for that election, particularly if you are returning a paper form by post.
 We would recommend making the application online at www.gov.uk/apply-postal-vote.

 At election time, when you are sent your postal voting pack, it will contain a Postal Voting Statement form, which you must complete with your date of birth and signature, and an envelope in which to place your marked ballot paper.
 For your vote to be counted, you must return both the Postal Vote Statement and the ballot paper.

 If you want the postal vote to be sent to an overseas address, you should be confident that the postal services can deliver it to you and then return the completed vote to our Sleaford offices by the date of the election, so that it can be counted.
 If you are not sure that this can be done, the best idea might be to appoint a proxy to vote on your behalf instead.
 They would normally need to vote at the polling station for the address at which you are registered, or to which you are linked if you are an overseas elector (your ‘qualifying address’).

 The larger envelope for the return of the documents will not be prepaid if you have asked for the postal vote to be sent to an address outside the UK.

 Getting your vote in on time

-Due to the election timetable and printing deadlines, it is not normally possible to send out postal votes to the UK any earlier than about ten working days in advance of an election being held, although it may be possible to send postal votes to overseas destinations earlier than this.
-This should give the elector ample opportunity to fill out the ballot paper and return it by post to our office before the close of poll on election day.
+Due to the election timetable and printing deadlines, it is not normally possible to send out postal votes to UK addresses any earlier than about ten working days in advance of an election being held, although it may be possible to send postal votes to overseas destinations earlier than this.
+This should allow sufficient time to complete the ballot paper and return it by post to our office before 10pm on election day.
 Postal votes can also be returned by hand to the Council Offices, Sleaford or to a polling station within the appropriate electoral area, again before the close of poll at 10pm on election day.